remotion-dev/remotion/packages/docs/docs/json-as-dataset.md

     });
     console.log("render all");
 }

 start();

 ```

-The `start` function is the entry point of the render process, it resolves the path of the bundle and composition project, `afterCredits` contains the list if items to render, and passed on to `renderOne` for rendering the `item` individually.
+The `start` function is the entry point of the render process, it resolves the path of the bundle and composition project, `afterCredits` contains the list of items to render, and passed on to `renderOne` for rendering the `item` individually.

 From `renderOne` function, it will bundle the remotion project, find our composition ie. `AfterCreditItem`, pass the  `item` values(`singleCredit`) as a property for rendering the composition.
 Each video is rendered in `out` folder.